pgj/freebsd-wifibox/README.md

 Grab one of those files (ideally, the latest), and either place it in working directory as `disk.img.xz` or set the value of `IMGXZ` to the location of the downloaded file on the file system.

+Virtual machine images may come with their own documentation, whose additional installation can be requested by optionally setting the value of the `IMGMAN` variable.

 The `BHYVE`, `BHYVECTL`, and `VMM_KO` variables give the location of the `bhyve`, `bhyvectl` binaries, and the `vmm.ko` kernel module